Bachelor of Science in Health Information Management Standards

 The Health Informatics and Information Management student must possess certain competencies to successfully complete the program.
 These competencies include knowledge, skills, and attitudes that are necessary for professional practice.

 The essential program requirements outlined below are presented for applicants and matriculates to review and use as they assess their ability to perform all activities to successfully complete the degree requirements.

-If you have questions regarding your ability to achieve any of these essential program requirements please contact a faculty member within the HIIM department.
-If you perceive you will require special accommodations to meet these requirements, please contact the HIIM department to arrange for University level assessment.
+If you have questions regarding your ability to achieve any of these essential program requirements please contact a faculty member within the Department of Health Sciences and Informatics.
+If you perceive you will require special accommodations to meet these requirements, please contact the Department of Health Sciences and Informatics to arrange for University level assessment.

 Candidates for the program must have the intellectual ability to learn, assimilate, analyze and integrate information and data.
 The HIM student must be able to:

 - Communicate effectively and sensitively in speech and in writing.
 Such communications may be with other health professionals, colleagues, instructors, staff and peers.
 Students must be able to speak and hear at a level which allows them to elicit and convey information.